 - FDOT's SafeMobilityFL.com

-Safe Mobility for Life continues to use the results of this research project to guide the development and/or dissemination of educational and outreach materials which support the recognition and reporting of at-risk drivers.
+Safe Mobility for Life continues to use these findings to guide the development and dissemination of educational materials and resources that support health care providers, aging service organizations, and communities in recognizing and reporting at-risk drivers.